 South India is famous for many things including Idli, Dosa, Mysore Pak, and Sandalwood.
 The word south Indian Breakfast brings a picture of Idli, Vada, Upma and Masala Dosa to most of the people.
 I agree that these are the most popular breakfast dishes here.
 But there are many more which are easy to make, healthy and tasty too!

-Here, I will introduce you to some unique south Indian breakfast dishes with recipes and tips on how to make them quick.
+Here, I will introduce you to unique and lip-smashing 5 Easy to make South Indian Breakfast Dishes with recipes and tips on how to make them quick.
 I am sure this will help the working clan a lot.

 5 Easy to make South Indian Breakfast Dishes

 This delicious delight is crispy outside and soft inside!
 The recipe is also very simple:

 - Soak 1 cup urad dal, 4 cups rice and 1 cup puffed rice together for 4 hours.
 Grind the mixture to a smooth paste to the consistency of idli batter.

 - Add salt to taste and allow it to ferment overnight.

 - Make tasty Gundpongal and relish it with chutney.

 - If you have no time to make chutney just add onion, coriander leaves and green chili, all finely chopped.
 This will be self-sufficient requiring no side dish.

 - You need to plan this the previous evening.